Atonement (novel)

-Plot summary
+Synopsis

 Part one

 Briony Tallis, a 13-year-old English girl with a talent for writing, lives at her family's country estate with her parents Jack and Emily Tallis, who are members of the landed gentry.
-Her older sister Cecilia has recently graduated from the University of Cambridge with Robbie Turner, the Tallis family housekeeper's son and Cecilia's childhood friend, whose university education was funded by Jack.
+Her older sister Cecilia has recently graduated from the University of Cambridge with Robbie Turner, the Tallis family housekeeper's son and Cecilia's childhood friend, whose university education was funded by Jack Tallis.

 In the summer of 1935, Briony's maternal cousins, 15-year-old Lola and 9-year-old twins Jackson and Pierrot, visit the family amidst their parents' divorce.
 Briony and Cecilia's older brother Leon returns from London, accompanied by his friend from Oxford, the well-off manufacturer Paul Marshall.
 Cecilia and Robbie bicker over a vase, which breaks and falls into a pond.
 Cecilia strips to her underwear and dives in to retrieve the pieces, surprising Robbie.
 Briony, watching from a window, is confused and intrigued by Cecilia and Robbie's actions.
 She is inspired to begin writing psychological realism, and the reader is informed that this will eventually become a hallmark of her fiction.

 In the wake of the incident by the pond, Robbie realizes he is attracted to Cecilia, and writes several drafts of a love letter to her.
 He gives the letter to Briony to deliver to Cecilia; however, he inadvertently gives her a version he had meant to discard, which contains lewd references ("In my dreams I kiss your cunt").
 By the time Robbie realizes his mistake, Briony has already returned to the house with his letter.